smford/narcotk-hosts/README.md

 ## Features

+- cli tool
+- web api
+- can run stand alone or as a web service
 - lightweight and simple to use
-- web api
 - tls/ssl encryption
+- basic auth
+- oauth (soon)
 - output in plain text or json
-- can run stand alone or as a web service
 - easy to run on osx, linux and windows.
+- self registration of VMs and IOT devices
-- VMs and IOT devices can get host specific files, useful for bootstrapping and configuring themselves
+- VMs and IOT devices can get host specific files, useful for them bootstrapping and configuring themselves
 - easy to run in a docker container
+- easy to run within heroku (free tier even) or other container services
 - can generate an old school hosts file
-- IPv4 compatible
+- IPv4 and IPv6 compatible
-- IPv6 compatiblity to be added

 ## Example Uses

 1. As a simple hosts file maintenance tool: you can run narcotk-hosts as a simple hosts file maintainer, adding and deleting hosts, and to generate a hosts file.
-2. As a boot strapping tool: a VM or IOT device boots then runs ```\curl http://server.com:23000/mac/de:ad:be:ef:ca:fe?file | bash ``` where narcotk-hosts provides a boot script that can configure your VM or IOT device.
+2. As a boot strapping tool: a VM or IOT device boots then runs ```\curl http://server.com:23000/mac/de:ad:be:ef:ca:fe?file=configure-system | bash ``` where narcotk-hosts provides a configure system script that can configure your VM or IOT device.

 ## Installation

 ### Install from git